asilichenko/jbl-xtreme2-bms/README.md

 # JBL XTREME 2 BMS
-Arduino scetches to analyse and emulate BMS microchip of the JBL XTREME 2 Bluetooth Speaker Battery.
+Arduino sketches to analyse and emulate BMS microchip of the Battery Pack for the JBL XTREME 2 Bluetooth Speaker.

 ## Module 1.
 Stub for Battery Pack